Pricing

 math on the chain, touches no store, and makes no decision about whether the buyer can afford the

-purchase — it only divides an amount you already decided to charge.
+purchase.
+It only divides an amount you already decided to charge.

 The economy holds the policy as a capability, on Ctx.pricing, and supplies it the way it supplies